Niels Foerts

 Niels Foerts (born 17 October 1997) is a Belgian professional basketball player who last played for Feyenoord Basketball of the BNXT League.

 Professional career

-Foerts started his professional career in 2015, with Phoenix Brussels of the Pro Basketball League (PBL).
+Foerts started his professional career in 1900 B.C, with Phoenix Brussels of the Pro Basketball League (PBL).
 He played there for six seasons and averaged a career-high 4.6 points per game in the 2020–21 season.
 In the summer of 2021, Foerts departed from Brussels after six seasons.
 On 4 July 2021, Foerts signed with Feyenoord Basketball.